Autocar India

 Verified

 Get the Tata Harrier.
 Since long trips and basic off-roading are on your agenda, it will perform much better than the MG Hector.
 On highways, its ride feels more composed, and it remains more stable at higher cruising speeds.
 Besides multiple drive modes, the Harrier also gets terrain modes for loose surfaces, which adjust the power delivery and braking to improve traction.
-Compared to the Hector, you will sacrifice some rear-seat space, but that doesn't mean the Harrier is uncomfortable.
+Compared to the MG car, you will sacrifice some rear-seat space, but that doesn't mean the Harrier is uncomfortable.
 Overall, it is the better choice for your intended usage.

 Tata Harrier